Randal Grichuk Player Props: Rockies vs. Yankees

 Randal Grichuk At The Plate

-- Grichuk is hitting .294 with 18 doubles, a triple, four home runs and 17 walks.
+- Grichuk is hitting .300 with 18 doubles, a triple, five home runs and 17 walks.

+- Grichuk is batting .400 with two homers during his last games and is riding a four-game hitting streak.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.